Facebook Marketing For eCommerce & Dropshipping: Tips To Succeed

 You can also manually choose where to place ads.
 Facebook allows you to choose between Facebook feeds, Instagram, Messenger, Audience Network, etc.

-Facebook ads can be image or video.
-They can also be created in a variety of formats including; link click ads, multi-product (or carousel) ads, dynamic product ads, lead generation ads, collection ads, page like ads, offer claims, events, and more.
+Facebook ads can be images or videos.
+They can also be created in a variety of formats including; link click ads, multi-product (or carousel) ads, dynamic product ads, lead generation ads, collection ads, page-like ads, offer claims, events, and more.

 This is why it’s essential to create ad images that rock!
 And also to create more than one image, so you can test which ones perform the best over time.